-v.
-Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C))
+- v.
+Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C)) - a.

-a.
 Describe the State's system of annual meaningful differentiation of all public schools in the State, consistent with the requirements of section 1111(c)(4)(C) of the ESEA, including a description of (i) how the system is based on all indicators in the State's accountability system, (ii) for all students and for each subgroup of students.
 Note that each state must comply with the requirements in 1111(c)(5) of the ESEA with respect to accountability for charter schools.

-Schools are assigned to a performance category each year based on the indicators.
-Each indicator has three target levels: below target, meets target, exceeds target.
-There is substantial variation on how well schools perform on each indicator.
-Schools receive a score on each indicator which contributes to meaningful differentiation on the overall performance levels.
+Schools are assigned to one of four overall performance categories each year based on the indicators.
+Each indicator has three target levels and there is substantial variation on how well schools perform on each indicator.
+Schools are meaningfully differentiated on each indicator which contributes to meaningful differentiation on the overall performance levels.
 Charter schools are included in this process because they are considered public schools in Wyoming.